 Although AIS includes the word ‘international’ within its name, it is by no means an ‘American’ style international school which sacrifices attainment of the Japanese language – AIS places great importance on Japanese citizens retaining their national identity.
 The acquisition of two languages is merely part of the aim to become bilingual.

 AIS was founded to foster bilingual Japanese children in classes with low teacher to student ratios, and originally planned to become a school prescribed in Article 1 of the School Education Act of Japan.
 However, AIS gave up becoming authorized by the local government, mainly due to the room sizes ideally suited to small student ratios not fulfilling the strict standards in place for large student number public schools.
 Instead, AIS applied for and was granted accreditation for K to G4 in 2008 by the Western Association of Schools and Colleges (WASC), based in the United States.
 As part of the WASC self-study process, AIS welcomed a Visiting Committee of WASC representatives in November 2013.
 As a result of this visit, AIS is currently accredited from K to G6; ie. the whole school program.
-AIS underwent a Probationary Visit in April 2015 to obtain a full seven-year accreditation through to 2020.
-Please refer to the following link to read the school’s self-study report; AIS Limited Term Report
+AIS underwent a full re-accreditation visit in February 2020.
+Please refer to the following link to read the school’s self-study report; ACS-WASC-FOL AIS Self-Study 2020

 In March 2012, the first students graduated from the elementary school at AIS.
-In the years since, the number of graduates has been increasing.
-Graduates of AIS have gone on to enter international junior high schools in Japan, prestigious private Japanese junior high schools and public junior high schools.
+In the years since, the number of graduates has been increasing, with 56 students going on to international junior high schools in Japan, prestigious private Japanese junior high schools and public junior high schools as of April 2021.